WeissSa/CodingCampGames/README.md

 The second game I made was based on a space theme.
 I decided to make it like a super simplified version of something like minion rush/subway surfer.
 It is under the folder "VoyageToTheLostGalaxy".

 The third game I made was based on pokemon and inspired by games like flappy bird or birds life.
 It is under the folder "Pokemon".

+The fourth game I made was a short puzzle game for a 4 day week.
+It is meant to more teach the logic than other games, but I enjoyed giving it a complete aesthetic.